 The COP26 meeting has four formal objectives:

-Aside from the objectives for governments, the COP26 meeting – more than any other before it – aims to catalyse action by non-state actors, including cities, regions, business and investors.
+Aside from the objectives for governments, the COP26 meeting – more than any other before it – aims to catalyze action by non-state actors, including cities, regions, businesses and investors.
 The ‘Race to Zero’ collaboration is working to bring these commitments together.

 Cars – All new cars to be zero-emissions by 2040

-The International Energy Agency’s report on achieving a 1.5 degree temperature limit shows that 60% of all new car sales would need to be electric by 2030 to keep on track, and the UK Prime Minister’s speech calls for this to rise to 100% by 2040.
-But analysis by the 2° Investing Initiative earlier this year suggested that on the basis of the current strategies of automotive companies, only around 4% of global car sales in 2025 will be electric, with a further 8% in hybrids3 .
+The International Energy Agency’s report on achieving a 1.5 degree temperature limit shows that 60% of all new car sales would need to be electric by 2030 to keep on track.
+But an analysis by the 2° Investing Initiative earlier this year suggested that based on the current strategies of automotive companies, only around 4% of global car sales in 2025 will be electric, with a further 8% in hybrids.

 Stronger regulations are needed to force the pace of change, such as the UK’s policy to phase out the sale of new petrol and diesel cars by 2030, as well as rapid investment in charging infrastructure.

 With a fleet of electric vehicles ready to transport world leaders around at the COP26 summit, this will be a highly visible issue, but one where it is hard to see space for harmonized global commitments.

 Trees – Halt and reverse the loss of trees and biodiversity by 2030